 Striding across a tri-boundary point, across Uganda, Rwanda and D.R.
-Congo, this rather extinct volcano offers magnificent hiking opportunities not only in East Africa but also the entire continent of Africa.
+Congo, Mount Sabyinyo. a rather extinct volcano offers magnificent hiking opportunities not only in East Africa but also the entire continent of Africa.
+This 3 days mount sabyinyo safari is a great way to hike this mountain.
+The hiking permit fees is $80 per person.

 Mount Sabyinyo stands tall towering to an elevation of 3,645 meters (11,959 ft.), above sea level, making it the second tallest among the 3 neighboring volcanoes near Mgahinga national park in Uganda.
 It offers extreme adventure experiences and a perfect choice for those travelers seeking for typical mountaineering adventure.